Mo-Nouir/GitHub-Repos-Search-App-/README.md

 ## FeedBack

-- This a very usueful exercise to learn more about the Github API and mess with it.
+- This is a very usueful exercise to learn more about the Github API and mess with it.